-The chorus of shoppers singing IKEA's praises has hit plenty of high notes over the years.
-IKEA has cemented itself as one of the few places where budget-friendly prices intertwine with effortless style, and that's why this store is so often uttered by everyone from high-profile designers to everyday interior enthusiasts.
+The chorus of shoppers singing IKEA's praises has only grown larger over the years.
+IKEA has cemented itself as one of the few places where budget-friendly prices intertwine with effortless style, and that's why this store is so beloved by everyone from high-profile designers to everyday interior enthusiasts.

-But if there's one detail where IKEA's praises tend to fall flat, it's usually the stress involved with shipping.
-Since IKEA has built its business on the premise that shoppers will carry out boxes of furnishings and assemble everything on their own, the brand's history of delivering items is rocky, at best.
-Items have notoriously taken a long time to appear at customer doors, and often at a steep price.
-And even if you could rent a truck to deliver their furniture to your home yourself, it's understandable if this option isn't that appealing—especially if you have to drive on busy city streets.
+But, if there's one detail where IKEA's merits tend to fall short, it's usually the stress involved with shipping.
+Since IKEA has built its business on the premise that shoppers carry out boxes of furnishings and assemble everything on their own, the brand's history of delivering items is rocky, at best.
+Packages have notoriously taken a long time to appear at customers' doors—and often at a steep price.
+Even if you could rent a truck to transport their furniture to your home yourself, it's understandable if this option isn't appealing—especially if you have to drive on busy city streets.

 Small Packages Often Ship for $5

-If you've fallen in love with a small product on IKEA's website and you don't feel like wandering through the store's well-known maze to get it, then it's possible you can have it delivered to your home for a shipping cost as low as $5.
+If you've fallen in love with a small product on IKEA's website and don't feel like wandering through the store's well-known maze to get it, then it's possible you can have it delivered to your home for a shipping cost as low as $5.

-Although IKEA's website doesn't specify what "small" entails, and advises customers that the shipping cost may be more (depending on your distance from the warehouse and your desired delivery time), we'd assume that "small" is anything that can be described as an accessory: drawer fixtures, coffee table vignettes, and kitchen utensils, perhaps.
+Although IKEA's website doesn't specify what "small" entails and advises customers that the shipping cost may be more (depending on your distance from the warehouse and your desired delivery time), we'd assume that "small" is anything that can be described as an accessory: drawer hardware, coffee table accents, and kitchen utensils, perhaps.

 Larger products that you've bought online can be delivered to your home or office for a flat delivery fee of $49, but that rate may be adjusted according to how far the desired address is from IKEA's distribution center.
 Since it's a flat fee, you can have a number of items shipped together at the same cost.

 Home Delivery Starts at $49